ryan-james-thomas/red-pitaya-data-acquisition/README.md

 For the slow acquisition method there is only the one parameter:
   - Log2 of the number of averages: This controls the number of averages/de-sampling of the incoming ADC data.
 Data is de-sampled to a new rate of 125 MHz x 2^-N where N is setting of this parameter

+For lock-in detection we have 5 parameters of interest:
+  - Drive frequency: this is the frequency of the signal that is output by the DACs
+  - Drive amplitude: this is a scaling factor between 0 and 1 which sets the amplitude of the output voltage
+  - Demodulation frequency: this the frequency of the demodulation signal
+  - Demodulation phase: this is the phase of the demodulation signal
+  - CIC rate: this is the log-base-2 of the CIC decimation rate, which filters the demodulated data to eliminate the carrier and sidebands
+The I and Q components of the demodulated signal are stored in their own block memory using the same settings as for the fast acquisition mode

+Finally, there are 2 top-level parameters:
+  - Input selector: this selects which ADC is used for the lock-in detection: 0 for ADC1 and 1 for ADC2
+  - Output selector: one for each channel, sets whether the output of the DAC is a fixed voltage (for debugging) or the output of the lock-in DDS.

 These parameters can be accessed via the memory-mapped AXI interface, or, alternatively, via the provided remote MATLAB interface.

 # MATLAB interface